 So even when I was happy with the results that halftones gave me.
 I still wanted to create the drawing in my own cel shade style.
 I had done the shading, so it was only adding those colors correctly and creating the final mood.

 I used this cool blue and shades of violet to get a cold vibe for the drawing.
 While still introducing warm to the drawing with warm base colors.

 The thing I love about cel shade is the simplicity and effectiveness of it.
 I mean, it is precise (which I like) and the shapes are clear.
 It also takes into account the line art efficiently and really brings everything together in a way that is clear and easy to read every time.

-So all in all this was fun contest even though I honestly don’t like too much of deadlines.
-Maybe that was the reason I gave like whole month time to draw Asuka.
+So all in all this was a fun contest even though I honestly don’t like too many deadlines.
+Maybe that was the reason I gave like a whole month’s time to draw Asuka.
 So there would be like zero percent of pressure.
-I truly think unneeded creative pressure and stress are one of the biggest enemies of an artist.
+I truly think unneeded creative pressure and stress are some of the biggest enemies of an artist.
 Luckily I have a certain process for creating artworks.
-That truly helps me in producing artworks with fast pace and meeting deadlines way before they arrive at my door.
+That truly helps me in producing artworks at fast pace and meeting deadlines way before they arrive at my door.